To: George Eustice, environment secretary

-Pesticides that kill bees have just been brought back into use in England – breaking the government’s promise that it would keep them banned after Brexit.
+Pesticides that kill bees is once again allowed to be used in England – breaking the government’s promise that it would keep them banned after Brexit.

 The neonicotinoids are banned by the European Union because of the “serious danger they pose to bees” – which are so vital to our ecosystem.